 Always store and serve your iced tea in glass containers.
 It’s not absolutely necessary, but glass is 100% inert.
-Especially when pouring a hot liquid into a container, a glass vessel will never leach out any gases, chemicals or off tastes of any kind.
+Especially when pouring a hot liquid into a container, a glass vessel will never leach out any gases, chemicals or off-tastes of any kind.

 Not to mention, pouring freshly-brewed tea from a glistening glass pitcher over a tall, ice-filled glass makes a beautiful presentation when serving guests.

-Add your ice to the drinking glass and not the serving pitcher to minimize dilution.
 A lemon or berry slice and a sprig of mint are nice finishing touches.

 Traditional Iced Tea Recipe

-- 8 cups filtered water
+- 4 cups filtered water

 - Fruit or herbs like mint, sage, or baby basil for garnish

-Add tea leaves to 8 cups of freshly boiled water.
+- Add tea leaves to 4 cups of freshly boiled water.

-Steep tea for 10 minutes.
+- Steep tea for 5 minutes.

-Add a few lemon or orange slices to the pitcher of iced tea to infuse citrus flavor.
+- Add a few lemon or orange slices to the pitcher of iced tea to infuse citrus flavor.

-Pour tea into a tall glass filled with ice.
+- Pour into glasses filled with ice.

-Garnish with mint, sage, fruits or baby basil, and enjoy!
+- Garnish with mint, sage, fruits or baby basil, and enjoy!

 Almost any tea in a specialty tea shop can be brewed for iced tea.
 It's fun to experiment a little.
 You can also cold brew any type of tea.
 This method works particularly well with green teas, including matcha.